truschival/DigitalRoosterGui/documentation/build.md

 QT5.10 is included in Debian Buster or later.
 Ubuntu should also work.

-1.Setup the basic development environment.
+(1)  Setup the basic development environment.

 ``` sh
 apt-get install -y \